BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 For even more complexity, you could have each of your 'start' aliases use the -conf flag to load configuration from a different file.
 This goes far beyond the scope of this tutorial, but we offer it as a starting point for when your explorations of Bitcoin reach the next level.

-## Part One: The State of the Chain and the Wallet
+## Part One: Setting Up Your Wallet

-You're now ready to work directly with the blockchain and your own wallet.
-To beging with, you should learn a bit about the state of these elements.
+You're now ready to start working with Bitcoin.
+To begin with, you'll need to initiate your wallet with an address for receiving funds.

 ### Create an Address